HanneWhitt/llm-aligned-rl/README.md

 --->

-### Key Findings
+## Key Findings
-**In this simple context, the technique successfully improves safety properties.** In this very simple example, training with LLM feedback drastically reduces the likelihood of harm to the cat.
+**In this simple example, RL from LLM feedback successfully improves alignment properties.** In this very simple example, training with LLM feedback drastically reduces the likelihood of harm to the cat.
 The cat survives in XXX% of 10,000 sampled episodes with the policy trained with LLM feedback, improved from XXX% in the naive policy, with only a small decline in performance on the task (XXX% to XXX%).

 **GPT-4o-mini can make simple moral judgements based on a series of images.** In the vast majority of cases, GPT-4o-mini recognised the harmful interaction between the robot when it occurred in the image sequences and provided negative feedback as a result.
 It also provided positive feedback when this did not occur.